NoBlackBoxes/OtherBlackBoxes/si/README.md

 history:
-orginated as a result that the centimetre - second - gram system, a system which seeked to define all untis using only those three base units, had two sets of units for the two constiuent part of the electromagnetic field.
-These differed by the speed of light, then following maxwell's paper which ultimtely unified the fields did this relation become explained with the proposed electromagnetic wave - aka light - which travels with constant speed, c = 1/sqrt(mu_0 epsilon_r).
+SI units originated as a result that the centimetre - second - gram system, a system which seeked to define all units using only those three base units, however it had two sets of units for the two constiuent part of the electromagnetic field.
+These differed by the speed of light, then following maxwell's paper, which ultimately unified the two fields, did this relation become explained - with the proposed electromagnetic wave - aka light - which travels with constant speed, c = 1/sqrt(mu_0 epsilon_r).

 there has been a push in the scientific community to define these units not using artefacts - which can naturally change with time and introduce irremovable uncertaintities when replicating - and instead towards idealised and abstract definitons, which do not suffer from such limitations.
+Thus in 2019

 TO Do for demonstration: